-At Toronto’s Exhibition Camp the battalion assembled and conducted basic training from November 1914 to May 1915.
-Over half of the unit’s original strength of 1,105 non-commissioned ranks did not have any prior military service, while those that did varied considerably in the extent of their service before the war.3
+At Toronto’s Exhibition Camp, the battalion assembled and conducted basic training from November 1914 to May 1915.
+Over half of the unit’s original strength of 1,105 men of non-commissioned ranks did not have any prior military service, while those who did varied considerably in the extent of their service before the war.3

 The 19th Battalion departed Toronto by train and embarked from Montreal on 13 May 1915 aboard RMS Scandinavian.
 The battalion was part of Canada’s Second Contingent of units for overseas service.
 With recent news of the torpedoing and sinking of the RMS Lusitania fresh in everyone’s minds, all ranks were relieved to reach Plymouth Sound safely, where they disembarked on 23 May.

-The battalion spent the rest of the spring and summer training at West Sandling in the region of Shorncliffe near the English Channel.
-They also carried out manoeuvers with the other units they would serve with on the Western Front.
+The battalion spent the rest of the spring and summer training at West Sandling in the region of Shorncliffe, near the English Channel.
+They also carried out manoeuvres with the other units with which they would serve on the Western Front.
 The 19th Battalion would form part of the 4th Infantry Brigade, along with the 18th, 20th, and 21st Battalions – all from Ontario.
 The 4th, 5th, and 6th Infantry Brigades, plus artillery, engineering, communications, transportation, supply, and medical units, would be organized to form the 2nd Division of the CEF.

-The 19th Battalion marched to Folkestone on 14 September where they embarked for France.
+The 19th Battalion marched to Folkestone on 14 September, where they embarked for France.
 Landing at Boulogne in the early morning of 15 September, the men made their way inland by train and foot toward the battlefield.
-With the arrival of 2nd Division on the continent a new Canadian Corps was formed composed of 1st and 2nd Divisions.
-Later in 1916 they would be joined by 3rd and 4th Divisions.
+With the arrival of 2nd Division on the continent, a new Canadian Corps was formed, composed of the 1st and 2nd Divisions.
+Later in 1916, they would be joined by the 3rd and 4th Divisions.

 The men of the 19th Battalion entered the trenches for the first time just east of Wulverghem in Belgium on 20-21 September.
-The next day casualties began trickling in, mainly due to inexperience and carelessness.
-In October they moved into the lines at Vierstraat.
-There, in even muddier and more dangerous conditions the battalion spent the next four and a half months, alternating tours of duty in the front lines with welcome periods in reserve positions.
+The next day casualties began trickling in, mainly owing to inexperience and carelessness.
+In October, they moved into the lines at Vierstraat.
+There, in even muddier and more dangerous conditions, the battalion spent the next four and a half months, alternating tours of duty in the front lines with welcome periods in reserve positions.

-The 19th Battalion saw action in 2nd Division’s first major operation at the St. Eloi craters in April 1916.
+The 19th Battalion saw action in the 2nd Division’s first major operation at the St Eloi craters in April 1916.
 The result was a disaster.
-The Canadians had relieved an exhausted British division in a series of mine craters and then suffered a devastating German counter attack before they could properly consolidate their positions.
+The Canadians had relieved an exhausted British division in a series of mine craters and then suffered a devastating German counter-attack before they could properly consolidate their positions.
 The 19th Battalion entered the crater sector on 7–8 April as part of 4th Brigade’s relief of the battered 6th Brigade.
-Heavy fighting ensued from 9 to 11 April, as the 19th participated in counter attacks to dislodge the Germans from the craters.
-Throughout the fighting Canadian efforts were hampered by inaccurate intelligence which misidentified a number of the craters and resulted in poorly-coordinated attacks that failed to achieve their objectives.
-Officers and men floundered from one massive shell hole and crater to another and frequently lost their way in the bewildering quagmire.
+Heavy fighting ensued from 9 to 11 April as the 19th participated in counter-attacks to dislodge the Germans from the craters.
+Throughout the fighting, Canadian efforts were hampered by inaccurate intelligence, which misidentified a number of the craters and resulted in poorly coordinated attacks that failed to achieve their objectives.
+Officers and men floundered from one massive shell hole and crater to another, and frequently lost their way in the bewildering quagmire.

-On 29 July, near the end of a marathon sixteen day tour in the lines, four officers and thirty-four other ranks from 19th Battalion executed an audacious daylight trench raid.
-This was the first such raid executed by the Canadians and possibly the first along the entire British front, for raiding up to that point had been carried out exclusively at night.(#sdendnote4sym) Making skilled use of the terrain in No Man’s Land, which afforded excellent cover in their sector, the raiders penetrated the German trenches just south of the Ypres-Comines Canal at 8:55 a.m.
-When it was over, they had killed or wounded an estimated forty to fifty Germans, gathered intelligence on the enemy positions and garrison, and destroyed two machine gun posts.
-In the process, the raiders incurred “slight casualties” numbering between five and eight (according to various reports).(#sdendnote5sym) Coordination with covering artillery had been excellent and the efforts of the gunners were vital to the raid’s success.
+On 29 July, near the end of a marathon 16-day tour in the lines, four officers and 34 other ranks from 19th Battalion executed an audacious daylight trench raid.
+This was the first such raid by the Canadians and possibly the first along the entire British front, for raiding up to that point had been carried out exclusively at night.4 Making skilled use of the terrain in No Man’s Land, which afforded excellent cover in their sector, the raiders penetrated the German trenches just south of the Ypres-Comines Canal at 8:55 a.m.
+When it was over, they had killed or wounded an estimated 40 to 50 Germans, gathered intelligence on the enemy positions and garrison, and destroyed two machine-gun posts.
+In the process, the raiders incurred “slight casualties” numbering between five and eight (according to various reports).5 Coordination with covering artillery had been excellent, and the efforts of the gunners were vital to the raid’s success.
 By daring to raid at an unconventional time, the 19th Battalion contributed to the German view that Canadian troops were dangerously unpredictable.6

-The 19th Battalion began moving south on 24 August to the battlefields of the Somme along with their comrades in the rest of the Canadian Corps.
-The battalion entered the lines on 10 September and prepared jumping-off positions for other units that would be in the leading wave of 2nd Division’s attack at Courcelette, scheduled for 15 September.
-During the attack itself, 19th Battalion would provide platoons to follow close behind the assault troops, mop up any remaining German resistance, and consolidate captured positions.
+On 24 August, the 19th Battalion began moving south to the battlefields of the Somme along with their comrades in the rest of the Canadian Corps.
+The battalion entered the lines on 10 September and prepared jumping-off positions for other units that would be in the leading wave of the 2nd Division’s attack at Courcelette, scheduled for 15 September.
+During the attack itself, the 19th Battalion would provide platoons to follow closely behind the assault troops, mop up any remaining German resistance, and consolidate captured positions.
 However, the Germans nearly disrupted the entire plan with an attack of their own just hours before the Canadian advance began.
 It took the determined efforts of troops from the 18th, 19th, and 20th Battalions to repulse the enemy assault parties.

-At 6:20 a.m. on 15 September the artillery unleashed a deadly creeping barrage ahead of the attacking infantry.
-Four minutes later the leading waves of 4th Brigade went over the top, followed by platoons of the 19th Battalion.
+At 6:20 a.m. on 15 September, the artillery unleashed a deadly creeping barrage ahead of the attacking infantry.
+Four minutes later, the leading waves of the 4th Brigade went over the top, followed by platoons of the 19th Battalion.
 Between 7:04 and 8:40 a.m., the platoon commanders reported that they had reached their assigned objectives and were digging in to secure the morning’s gains.
-All day they worked under intense German shell fire and around 5:00 p.m. troops of the 5th Brigade passed through their positions to continue the attack and capture what remained of the village of Courcelette.
+All day they worked under intense German shell fire, and around 5:00 p.m. troops of the 5th Brigade passed through their positions to continue the attack and capture what remained of the village of Courcelette.